Home » Dietary Supplements » Vitamins

 Unlike many other creatures, humans cannot manufacture vitamin C in their own bodies.
 Therefore, we must ingest foods that contain the nutrient naturally.
 As mentioned above, citrus fruits and juices such as oranges, lemons or limes and grapefruits are excellent sources of vitamin C. It also can be found in other foods such as strawberries, tomatoes, broccoli, potatoes and red pepper.

 There are several different schools of thought concerning the daily intake of vitamin C and it preventative abilities.
 However, a few things are definite.
 Vitamin C synthesizes collagen in our bodies, which is vital for structuring blood vessels, bones, ligaments and tendons.
 Vitamin C is also an effective antioxidant, and it synthesizes necessary neurotransmitters such as norepinephrine as well.
-Vitamin C, whether it’s taken from your diet or through a supplement, greatly reduces the risk of most cancers, and cataracts.
+Vitamin C, whether it’s taken from your diet or through a supplement, greatly reduces the risk of most cancers, stroke and cataracts.
 It is also extremely helpful in treating the common cold and diabetes.
 And, if you should somehow contract scurvy, you know what to do.

 Vitamin D